-The Philadelphia District was established in 1866, but the Corps' local legacy dates back to Revolutionary times, when Army Engineers planned the encampment and defense of General Washington's colonial Army at Valley Forge.
-Then in 1829 the Corps embarked on its first civil works project in this region - a 1,300-foot-long stone breakwater near Cape Henlopen, Delaware, that provided refuge from storms to the hundreds of ships entering and leaving the Delaware Bay.
-In 1919 the federal government purchased the Chesapeake and Delaware Canal to be operated and maintained-and later expanded-by the Philadelphia District.
-Converted to a free-flowing waterway, the C&D today handles a significant portion of the Port of Baltimore's ship traffic and is one of the district's most important navigation projects.
+The Philadelphia District was established in 1866, but the U. S. Army Corps of Engineers' local legacy dates back to Revolutionary times, when Army engineers planned the encampment and defense of General Washington's colonial Army at Valley Forge.
+In 1829, the Corps embarked on its first civil works project in this region- a 1,300-foot-long stone breakwater near Cape Henlopen, Delaware, that provided refuge from storms to the hundreds of ships entering and leaving the Delaware Bay.
+In 1919, the federal government purchased the Chesapeake and Delaware Canal and it was operated and maintained, and later expanded, by the Philadelphia District.
+Converted to a free-flowing waterway, the C&D today handles a significant portion of the Port of Baltimore's ship traffic and is one of the District's most important navigation projects.
 During World War II, the more than 100-mile-long Delaware River federal navigation channel was deepened to its current 40-foot depth between Philadelphia and the sea.
-Today the District continues to maintain over 550 miles of navigable channels.
-After the 1955 floods that claimed ninety lives, the Philadelphia District performed the first comprehensive river basin study in the entire United States.
-This resulted in the construction of the five earth fill dams that the district now operates and maintains in eastern Pennsylvania.
+The District continues to maintain over 550 miles of navigable channels.
+After the 1955 floods that claimed ninety lives, the District performed the first comprehensive river basin study in the entire United States.
+This resulted in the construction of the five earth-fill dams that the district now operates and maintains in eastern Pennsylvania.

-Since its inception in 1866, the Philadelphia District for the Corp of Engineers has been a staple in the development and maintenance of the perseverance of the waterways and the construction of military installations and operations.
-One of the bigger tasks the district has is that of dredging.
+Since its inception in 1866, the Philadelphia District for the Corps of Engineers has been a staple in the development and maintenance of the perseverance of the waterways and the construction of military installations and operations.
+One of the District's bigger tasks is dredging.
 Dredging is the process where excavation usually carried out partly underwater, in shallow seas or fresh water areas, with the sole purpose of gathering up bottom materials and disposing of them at a different location.
 This is often used to keep waterways navigable.
 It is also used as a way to replenish sand on some public beaches, where sand has been lost because of erosion.
 As time wore on, the duties of the district began to grow.
 Along with preserving waterways, with the changing waters, flood controls were added.
-This included emergency response by the Corp, whether it is constructing dams and levees, and also water recourses development and the increasing responsibility of coastal engineering.
+This included emergency response by the Corps, whether it is constructing dams and levees, and also water recourses development and the increasing responsibility of coastal engineering.
 In response to growing national concern for environmental issues, the 1970s, 80s and 90s saw a significant shift in the district's responsibilities, to include new jurisdiction over wetlands; remediation of hazardous, radioactive and toxic wastes; and projects to restore ecosystems.
+The District's engineering expertise has been applied to a wide variety of coastal projects.

-The district's Since the early 1990s, we have constructed major beach-fill projects along the Delaware and New Jersey coasts.
-The Philadelphia district also helps support federal, state, and local agencies when dealing with these situations.
-As of the end of the year 2008, the district is charged with operating and maintaining five dams, four canals, and five highway bridges.
-It is also home to the Hopper Dredge.
-Within the district, there are nine million people, over 550 miles of federal channels, 150 miles of coast line, and more than 1.1 million acres of wetlands that must be maintained and preserved all year long by the Philadelphia district.
+Since the early 1990s, the District has constructed major beach-fill projects along the Delaware and New Jersey coasts.
+The District operates and maintaining five dams, four canals, and five highway bridges and is home to the Hopper Dredge McFarland.
+Within the district, there are nine million people, over 550 miles of federal channels, 150 miles of coast line, and more than 1.1 million acres of wetlands that must be maintained and preserved and protected by the Philadelphia District.